Like most of us, you were probably drawn to trading at least partly due to the potential to generate income or grow your capital.

 ... community keeps you going.

-Join the conversation in our members’ forum and find answers, make new connections and be inspired by a thriving global community of DIY algo traders.
+Join the conversation and find answers, make new connections and be inspired by a thriving global community of DIY algo traders.

 We are adding to our exclusive code library all the time – it is an incredible resource to take your strategy development in new directions and provide inspiration.
 Save time and effort by leveraging pre-written research frameworks that you can use to experiment with various approaches, like machine learning.